Discover the Future: CSI: New York and Spray-on Condoms

 Anyway, how much will people want to carry the can around?
 Or will it clearly become a home-based solution?
 Where and when you will be able to buy it remains to be seen.
 But if you are buying in online stores, you might be on the safe side.

-Unlike in one episode of CSI: New York and the picture above, the condom is not going to be sprayed on manually.
+Unlike in one episode of CSI: New York and the picture above watch the CSI video here, the condom is not going to be sprayed on manually.
+Instead, it uses a can that can be placed appropriately and then the can does all the work for you.

 The principle is easily explained when illustrated: